 If I were to recommend or do it again, I’d say go with a cheaper version and try to hit Emmett’s Flying Adventure right when the LEGO Movie land opens without using the R n R pass (save for later), followed by Unikitty’s Disco Drop using R n R while waiting to ride Emmett’s.
 You have to be a hotel guest to even line up for entering the LEGO Movie land first, so totally worth it if you’ve done the other rides in that part of the park.

 Overall, it was such a great system.
 I can’t compare it to any other system I’ve used, mainly because I’ve only used Disney’s Fastpass+ and Genie+ services, and this just blows them out of the water.
 I like being able to select a ride and basically wait in line virtually from the time selected and get a return time based on the pass type, whereas with Disney’s system, you most likely are riding far after you would have if you had just gotten in line at the time you made the selection.

 You can ride other rides while you wait, but the Legoland system makes it so you are skipping the line for the ride you want to ride right now, rather than in a few hours.
 But at the same time, Disney’s guest counts are way higher and I’m not entirely sure a system like this would work, maybe Disneyland would with limited purchases, but definitely do not think it would at Disney World.

 If you’re ready to start exploring a Legoland California family vacation, I recommend checking out Undercover Tourist for your ticket options.
 I’ve already used them a few times, twice at Disneyland and once at Disney World and will plan to continue comparing their prices with other sites, however I usually come back to UT because they have the best deals and their instructions make it easy to add your tickets to the Legoland and Disney apps.

-One thought on “Legoland California’s Reserve n Ride Review”
+2 thoughts on “Legoland California’s Reserve n Ride Review”